No content results match your keyword.

 Dosage Error in Pediatrics

 Avoiding medication errors is, of course, important in the entire field of medicine.
-In neonates, infants, and children, however, it is absolutely crucial as their physiological reserve is so much smaller than in adults: An improper dose that might pass unnoticed or results in more side effects in an adult can quickly become life-threatening in our youngest patients – and that includes underdosing, the oft neglected stepchild of dosage errors.
+In neonates, infants, and children, however, it is absolutely crucial as their physiological reserve is so much smaller than in adults: An improper dose that might pass unnoticed or results in more side effects in an adult can quickly become life-threatening in our youngest patients – and that includes underdosing, the often neglected stepchild of dosage errors.

 One of the most frequent causes of underdosing is the incomplete delivery of the container content: